Collective Design Studio

 The design process unfolded through dialogue and experimentation, questioning the role of objects in our daily lives, the limitations of materials, and the potential of collaboration.

 The piece is crafted from Lenga (Nothofagus pumilio), a native wood from the Chilean Patagonia.
 Its central structure houses all electrical components.
 During fabrication, 24 ultra-thin translucent wood sheets (each just 0.5 mm thick) are fitted into channels milled along the lateral faces of laminated wooden ribs.
-As light passes through the screen's fine grain, this delicate technique of woodworking enables sub-surface scattering in each sheet, resulting in a warm, gently diffused radiance that blooms.
+As light passes through the screen's fine grain, this delicate technique of woodworking enables sub-surface scattering in each sheet, resulting in a warm, gently diffused radiance.
 This process reveals the material’s unexpected translucency, redefining wood’s traditional role as a structural material by highlighting its surprising flexibility and potential for innovative design.

 Its organic, timeless form allows the object to float in space, unbound by conventional orientations of up, down, north, or south.
 Breaking away from these spatial norms, Model 1 opens a channel for reinterpretation and invites collaborative possibilities.